- Google announces new project called Accelerated Mobile Pages

 So, everyone wins, right?
 Well, yes, in theory—as long as you play along.
 For firms that don’t have someone in-house who can optimise their web pages for AMP (admittedly, it shouldn’t be incredibly difficult to do for most publishers), it will bring about some short-term costs.

 Besides that, Rank Ranger’s report shows, Google are making a drive to push AMP-optimised pages to the top of the results lists in Google News.
-Until the end of last month, there didn’t seem to be any particular prioritisation of AMP pages within the results, they were just based on relevancy.
 Some might criticise Google for apparently prioritising large publishers who have the means to AMP-optimise their content.

 And for anyone who’s not a traditional publisher, AMP will also affect you.
-To begin with, AMP was mainly adopted by big news outlets like the BBC, The Guardian or The Wall Street Journal, although non-news websites did begin to embrace it last year.
+To begin with, AMP was mainly adopted by big news outlets like the BBC, The Guardian or The Wall Street Journal, although non-news websites did begin to embrace it a few years ago.
 The signs were that Google would not actually place AMP-optimised pages higher than any other content (although, bear in mind that Google does take website mobile speed into account during its ranking process in any case).
-However, the sudden boost in Google News results reported by Rank Ranger last week does seem to suggest that, for news at least, being AMP-optimised helps a lot.
+However, the sudden boost in Google News results reported by Rank Ranger does seem to suggest that, for news at least, being AMP-optimised helps a lot.

 The writing’s on the wall?

-For smaller publishers, Google’s apparent pushing of AMP should come as a clear signal about what you need to do for your content strategy in the coming months.
-While, as far as we understand, Google isn’t actually prioritising AMP-optimised search results over non-AMP pages, using AMP is hardly going to do your rankings any harm.
+For smaller publishers, Google’s apparent pushing of AMP should come as a clear signal about what you need to do for your content strategy in the coming years.

 For major publishers, AMP obviously makes a lot of sense, especially for those that depend on ad-revenue.
 For businesses which use content marketing as part of their SEO and marketing strategy, the AMP update could be a bit of a pain.
 Regardless of the pros and cons, the fact of the matter is that AMP has hit the mainstream, and you better play along if you want to keep appearing high up in their search results.